s1kle/YetAnotherBlogHub/README.md

 >[!IMPORTANT]
 >### This is my pet-project to show my skills in c# w/ asp.net (and some ts w/ angular)
 1. *Idea*:
-  - Fullstack application for working with blogs
+  - Fullstack application for working with articles
 2. *Tech stack*:
   - Frontend:
     - Angular